Paradise (Kill the Silence): Music video

 A stillshot of the music video set from above with Coldrain performing on an LED stage with the lyrics "Kill the Silence" displayed on the screen beneath them.

 The music video for "Paradise (Kill the Silence)" was released at midnight on 17 September 2021, only a couple of hours after the song's live premiere on the second edition of Coldrain TV.
 It was directed by Inni Vision.
 The song was initially accidentally uploaded in mono format on YouTube until the band fixed the error a few days later where the sound format was corrected and fixed into the stereo format.

 The video starts off with a minute intro of the band sitting down and getting ready to perform, promoting Monster Energy through the use of product placement.
 The band then start to perform the song on an LED stage with high intensity with flashing lights around them as the camera has close-ups of the band members as they perform the song, intertwining it with fast camera movements to showcase the energy of the song.
 There are also occasional shots of the stage from a birdseye view which shows the band performing on the US Vans Warped Tour in 2016 and performing at the Nippon Budokan in 2018, as well as some lyrics of the song also showing on the LED screen.
 One critic also noted how the music video was akin to the music video for "Final Destination", the title track off of their 2009 album Final Destination.

-As of August 2025, the music video for "Paradise (Kill the Silence)" has over 1.5 million views on YouTube.